7 Best Affordable Condo Insurance Companies of 2026

 If you don’t own the dwelling you’re living in and instead signed a lease with a landlord or property management company, you are considered a renter and need renters insurance.

 But if you own a condo, you are considered a homeowner and don’t need renters insurance.
-You need condo insurance.
+It would be best if you had condo insurance.

-The main similarity between condo and renters insurance is that both cover personal belongings that are inside a home if they are damaged, destroyed, or stolen due to a covered peril such as fire and theft.
+The main similarity between condo and renters insurance is that both cover personal belongings inside a home if damaged, destroyed, or stolen due to a covered peril such as fire and theft.

-Renters and condo insurance are also similar because they are only needed if your mortgage lender or landlord or condo association requires them.
+Renters and condo insurance are also similar because they are only needed if your mortgage lender, landlord, or condo association requires them.

 Condo insurance covers dwelling or building property coverage, personal liability, medical payments, personal property, and loss of use.

-Meanwhile, renters insurance covers everything that condo insurance has to offer except for the dwelling coverage.
-It does not cover the physical building you are living in because the landlord’s insurance protects the building.
+Meanwhile, renters insurance covers everything condo insurance offers except for the dwelling coverage.
+It does not cover the physical building you live in because the landlord’s insurance protects it.

-So, if a tree fell and smashed through your window, the landlord or the owner’s insurance is responsible for buildings repairs.
+So, if a tree fell and smashed through your window, the landlord or the owner’s insurance is responsible for building repairs.

-Since the landlord or owner covers the structure of the rental, renters insurance simply covers the renter’s personal items that are inside the house or unit.
+Since the landlord or owner covers the rental structure, renters insurance covers the renter’s items inside the house or unit.

 Condo insurance is more similar to home insurance as it covers the interior structure of the condo.

-Some master policies cover the structural components of individual units, such as floors, walls, ceilings, lighting, cabinets and counters, and carpet.
+Some master policies cover the structural components of individual units, such as floors, walls, ceilings, lighting, cabinets and counters, and carpets.

-When these structural components are not covered by the master policy, they must be covered by the homeowner’s condo insurance.
+When the master policy does not cover these structural components, they must be covered by the homeowner’s condo insurance.

 If there are damages, condo insurance will pay for necessary structural and dwelling improvements, such as new plumbing or wiring.

-Condo owners are often required to contribute money toward a condo master plan in addition to their individualized condo insurance.
+Condo owners must often contribute money toward a condo master plan and their individualized condo insurance.

-If the master policy already provides adequate coverage, you may go without condo insurance or reduce the amount of coverage you buy, both of which will allow you to save money.
+Suppose the master policy already provides adequate coverage.
+In that case, you may go without condo insurance or reduce the amount of coverage you buy, both of which will allow you to save money.

-Finally, renters and condo insurance, as well as homeowners insurance, have covered perils— events that your insurer agrees to reimburse you after you file a claim—that all look similar.
+Finally, renters, condo insurance, and homeowners insurance have covered perils— events that your insurer agrees to reimburse you after you file a claim—that all look similar.
 Each insurance covers perils like theft, windstorms, fire, hail, and the weight of ice or snow.

-In addition, all three insurance policies have the same perils that they never cover, which are earthquakes and floods.
-If you need coverage for each, you should purchase an endorsement or a separate policy that you add to your basic coverage.
+In addition, all three insurance policies have the same perils they never cover: earthquakes and floods.
+If you need coverage for each, you should purchase an endorsement or a separate policy to add to your basic coverage.

 Key Takeaway